Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Introduction

 Motivated by this phenomenon, for various tasks like language tasks, protein structure prediction tasks, or classic supervised learning tasks, we can disentangle feature structure into two types: \emph{\textbf{elementary knowledge}} (\emph{like syntactic information}), and \emph{\textbf{specialized knowledge}} (\emph{like semantic information}).
-Such disentanglement is empirically general in both NLP and biological research ~\citep{alquraishi2019alphafold, bao2019generating,chen2019multi,huang2021disentangling, jumper2021highly}.
-Additionally, the corresponding two-stage learning process has been revealed in vision field~\citep{caron2021emerging}.
+Such disentanglement is empirically general in both NLP and biological research ~\cite{alquraishi2019alphafold, bao2019generating,chen2019multi,huang2021disentangling, jumper2021highly}.
+Additionally, the corresponding two-stage learning process has been revealed in vision field~\cite{caron2021emerging}.
 Based on the above discussion, it is natural to infer that knowledge may be acquired following an \emph{\textbf{elementary-then-specialized}} principle.
 However, this leaves the following critical theoretical question:

-Many scholars have theoretically delved into the optimization dynamics in supervised learning or language tasks by studying gradient flow ~\citep{chen2024training, cheng2023transformers, huang2023context, zhang2023trained}, or convergence ~\citep{deora2023optimization, li2023transformers}.
-Moreover, additional works also involve multi-stage discussions, \emph{e.g.}, theoretical insights on induction head mechanisms~\citep{edelman2024evolution}, token-level stages~\citep{nichani2024understanding}, model layer-level stages~\citep{chen2024unveiling}, attention weight-level stages~\citep{jiang2024unveil, tian2023scan, tian2023joma}, loss-level stages~\citep{ren2024learning}, and frequency-level stages~\citep{pan2025understanding} (More explanations in Section \ref{sec:related-work}).
+Many scholars have theoretically delved into the optimization dynamics in supervised learning or language tasks by studying gradient flow ~\cite{chen2024training, cheng2023transformers, huang2023context, zhang2023trained}, or convergence ~\cite{deora2023optimization, li2023transformers}.
+Moreover, additional works also involve multi-stage discussions, \emph{e.g.}, theoretical insights on induction head mechanisms~\cite{edelman2024evolution}, token-level stages~\cite{nichani2024understanding}, model layer-level stages~\cite{chen2024unveiling}, attention weight-level stages~\cite{jiang2024unveil, tian2023scan, tian2023joma}, loss-level stages~\cite{ren2024learning}, and frequency-level stages~\cite{pan2025understanding} (More explanations in Section \ref{sec:related-work}).
 However, there is less consideration of feature structure, which might be crucial to inducing a realistic optimization process, and is empirically general in wide NLP and biological research as introduced before.
 Thus, distinct from the above, we rigorously present feature-level stages within a simplified theoretical framework that makes the phenomenon tractable.